Grilled Chicken with Strawberry Balsamic Salsa -Easy to Make, Easy to Change

 1 pint fresh strawberries, 1/4 cup onion, 1/4 cup basil leaves

 • Mix the marinade ingredients together and pour half of the marinade over the chicken breasts.
-Set the remainder aside.
+Set the remainder aside to use in the salsa.
 Allow the chicken to marinate for at least 1 hour in the refrigerator.

 1 clove garlic, 1/4 cup balsamic vinegar, 1/2 cup olive oil, 1 tablespoon maple syrup